apache/couchdb/share/doc/src/couchapp/views/nosql.rst

 sum of all years of life for the news headline,
 `“786 life years present at event.”` A little contrived, but very simple and thus good for demonstration purposes.
-Consider the documents and the map view we used earlier in this chapter.
+Consider the documents and the map view we used earlier in this document.

 The reduce function to calculate the total age of all girls is: